Hafiz-SE/Augmedix-Test/README.md

-# augmedix
+# Augmedix-SPAF

-> A simple single-page application for augmedix.
+> A simple single-page application for Augmedix.

 ## Build Setup